cchitsiang/awesome-stars/topics.md

 - [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.1, Mistral, Gemma 2, and other large language models.
 - [microsoft/TypeChat](https://github.com/microsoft/TypeChat) - TypeChat is a library that makes it easy to build natural language interfaces using types.
 - [mattzcarey/code-review-gpt](https://github.com/mattzcarey/code-review-gpt) - Code review powered by LLMs (OpenAI GPT4, Sonnet 3.5) & Embeddings ⚡️ Improve code quality and catch bugs before you break production 🚀 Lives in your Github/GitLab/Azure DevOps CI
-- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - The all-in-one Desktop & Docker AI application with full RAG and AI Agent capabilities.
+- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - The all-in-one Desktop & Docker AI application with built-in RAG, AI agents, and more.
 - [geekan/MetaGPT](https://github.com/geekan/MetaGPT) - 🌟 The Multi-Agent Framework: First AI Software Company, Towards Natural Language Programming
 - [gabotechs/signway](https://github.com/gabotechs/signway) - Bring the power of pre-signed URLs to your apps.
 Signway is a gateway for redirecting ephimeral signed URLs to the requested API
 - [mem0ai/mem0](https://github.com/mem0ai/mem0) - The Memory layer for your AI apps